polio-nanopore/piranha/README.md

 This flag can be used to configure the mapping options to fine-tune the sensistivity of [minimap2](https://academic.oup.com/bioinformatics/article/34/18/3094/4994778) for your data.

 Specify one or more minimap2 command line options to overwrite the default mapping settings.
-The current default mapping configuration is set to `-x asm20`, however recent data has suggested for shorter read lengths there are sensistivity issues for samples diverged from the pre-installed reference set.
+The current default mapping configuration is set to `-x asm20`, however recent data has suggested for shorter read lengths there are sensitivity issues for samples diverged from the pre-installed reference set.

 The options take the form `flag=value` and can be any number of space-delimited options.